dgerabagi/aiascent-dev/flattened_repo.md

                     "pageId": "lab-1-cycle2-1",
-                    "pageTitle": "Step 32 & 33: Asking the AI to Build the Scaffold", "tldr": "In a new cycle, ask the AI to build the initial code files for your portfolio website, then execute the familiar rinse-repeat loop.", "content": "Create a new cycle (Cycle 3).
-Set the **Cycle Title** to `Create Project Scaffold` and the **Cycle Context** to `Let's now build the project files for the portfolio website based on the artifacts we've created.` Now, execute the full loop: generate the prompt, get responses from your AI, and paste them into a new cycle (Cycle 4) in the DCE.", "imageGroupIds": ["lab-1-step-32-ig1"]
+                    "pageTitle": "Step 32 & 33: Asking the AI to Build the Scaffold", "tldr": "In a new cycle, ask the AI to build the initial code files for your portfolio website, then execute the familiar rinse-repeat loop.", "content": "Now we are ready to write our next cycle.
+Set the **Cycle Title** from `First Commit` to `Create Project Scaffold` and the **Cycle Context** to `Let's now build the project files for the portfolio website based on the artifacts we've created.` Now, execute the full loop: generate the prompt, get responses from your AI, and paste them into a new cycle (Cycle 3) in the DCE.", "imageGroupIds": ["lab-1-step-32-ig1"]
                 },
                 {
                     "pageId": "lab-1-cycle2-2",
-                    "pageTitle": "Step 34: The Full Loop - Baseline and Accept Code", "tldr": "With Git initialized, you can now Baseline first, then Accept the new code files.", "content": "You are now in Cycle 4 with the AI's code responses.
+                    "pageTitle": "Step 34: The Full Loop - Baseline and Accept Code", "tldr": "With Git initialized, you can now Baseline first, then Accept the new code files.", "content": "You are now in Cycle 3 with the AI's code responses.
 Execute the full loop: **Parse All -> Sort -> Select This Response**.
 The **`Baseline (Commit)`** button will be highlighted.
 Click it to save your current state.
+Observe how the color of `flattened_repo.md` in the file explorer changes from manilla yellow to white, indicating it's now saved in Git.
 Now, click **`Select All`** and **`Accept Selected`**.
 This will create all the new project files for your website.", "imageGroupIds": ["lab-1-step-34-ig1"]
                 },
                 {